abpio/abp-commercial-docs/en/abp-framework-vs-abp-commercial.md

 **ABP Framework** is completely open source and developed in a community-driven manner.
 While it is mainly developed and maintained by the [Volosoft](https://volosoft.com/) Team, it is [getting contributions](https://github.com/abpframework/abp/graphs/contributors) from the community.
 It will always remain open source and free.

-**ABP Commercial** doesn't try to provide a replacement or paid version for the ABP Framework.
-It directly uses the ABP Framework and adds the benefits on top of it, those are described in this document.
+**ABP Commercial** is not a replacement for the ABP Framework.
+It directly uses the ABP Framework and adds some benefits on top of it, those are described in this document.

 ## Modules